 Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

-This article was written by Anna from Camino Adventures.
+by Anna from Camino Adventures.

 Though the pilgrimages started as journeys of moral or spiritual significance, modern ones are not necessarily confined to the most faithful.
 Whether you are interested in learning about history, culture, and admiring spectacular landscapes, you want to test your physical aptitudes, or you are on your own spiritual journey, walking one of the many European pilgrimages promises an unforgettable adventure.